Jack Russell Terrier Shedding

 Jack Russell Terriers have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Jack Russell Terrier's coat healthy.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
-The Jack Russell Terrier occupies a unique position among small breeds, weighing 13-17 lbs and carrying a temperament shaped by the terrier group's heritage.
+At 13-17 lbs and 13-16 yrs of typical lifespan, the Jack Russell Terrier brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
+The Jack Russell Terrier stands out among small breeds, weighing 13-17 lbs and carrying a temperament shaped by the terrier group's heritage.

 Seasonal Changes